wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Practice <a target="_blank" href="https://www.howtogeek.com/howto/ubuntu/keyboard-shortcuts-for-bash-command-shell-for-ubuntu-debian-suse-redhat-linux-etc">Keyboard shortcuts for Bash</a>

-1. Get proficient with vim well using vimtutor, so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).
+1. Get proficient with vim well  so that commands are intuitive (where you don't have to pause for remembering how to do things in vim).
+Use the <a target="_blank" href="http://www2.geog.ucl.ac.uk/~plewis/teaching/unix/vimtutor">vimtutor</a> program that usually gets installed when you install the normal vim/gvim package.

    ### Bookmarks to docs

+   You are allowed one browser window: kubernetes.io, so:

-1. Rather than typing from scratch, copy and paste from pages in Kubernetes.io.
+1. PROTIP: Rather than typing from scratch, copy and paste commands from pages in Kubernetes.io.

+   Key sections of kubernetes.io are:

+   * Documentation
+   * Getting started
+   * Concepts
+   * Tasks
+   * Tutorials
+   * Reference
+   <br /><br />

    <a href="#[1]">PROTIP: Create bookmarks in Chrome</a> for <a target="_blank" href="   https://github.com/walidshaari/Kubernetes-Certified-Administrator/blob/main/README-ckad.md">links</a> to ONLY <a target="_blank" href="https://kubernetes.io/docs/home/">kubernetes.io pages</a>

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/95026201-e2f63700-064c-11eb-9651-0902cc7732df.png"><img width="390" alt="kubernetes-bookmarks" src="https://user-images.githubusercontent.com/300046/95026201-e2f63700-064c-11eb-9651-0902cc7732df.png"></a>